RasaHQ/rasa/docs/docs/reference/rasa/nlu/components.md

 **Raises**:

-- `InvalidConfigError` - If one of the component names is `None`, likely indicates that a custom implementation is missing this property or that there is an invalid configuration file that we did not catch earlier.
+- `InvalidConfigException` - If one of the component names is `None`, likely indicates that a custom implementation is missing this property or that there is an invalid configuration file that we did not catch earlier.